 An obvious advantage of having current information is being able to quickly contact clients in case you need to reschedule their appointment or if you have additional questions.
 And with a customer directory service, you can learn how to add client notes regarding past services, which can help jog your memory when they return.

-Depending on the software you choose, your customer directory may even be able to store payment information for regular clients.
+Depending on the salon software you choose, your customer directory may even be able to store payment information for regular clients.
 This makes the entire checkout process seamless and efficient.

 Factor in walk-ins.

 While your goal as a salon owner is to build a solid return-customer base, walk-in appointments are a huge opportunity when you first open a salon and can offset deficiencies in your salon schedule.
-At the end of the day, empty seats mean a loss of revenue for your salon, but that’s where [walk-in appointments] can step in.
+At the end of the day, empty seats mean a loss of revenue for your salon, but that’s where walk-in appointments can step in.

 That being said, when a new client walks into your salon and is given a wait time of two hours, you can bet they won’t stick around.
 So how can you generate more walk-in revenue opportunity and create a better customer experience?

-It is important to set aside time on your calendar dedicated to walk-in appointments, even on your busiest afternoons.
+It’s important to set aside time on your calendar dedicated to walk-in appointments, even on your busiest afternoons.
 Many salon owners might be hesitant to do so, but your store will reap the benefits (including new loyal clients).

 By reviewing your salon’s reporting and analytics system, you can assess busy hours and have a few of your employees block off those times to dedicate to walk-ins.
 Take walk-in clients that can be turned quickly — like a men’s haircut — so you can make the most of the time.

-Become more efficient with your services.
+Become more efficient with your salon services.

 The time a client is in a seat depends on the service requested and the client’s hair.
 While you may not be able to control the latter, it is crucial for your employees to move quickly and efficiently.